jina-ai/jina/docs/how-to/opentelemetry.md

 ## Viewing Traces in Jaeger UI

-The Jaeger UI can be opened by visiting this [url](http://localhost:16686).
-More details and guides on navigating the Jaeger UI can be found in the official [docs](https://www.jaegertracing.io/docs/1.38/external-guides/#using-jaeger).
+You can open the Jaeger UI [here](http://localhost:16686).
+You can find more information on the Jaeger UI in the official [docs](https://www.jaegertracing.io/docs/1.38/external-guides/#using-jaeger).

 ```{hint}
 The list of available traces are documented in the {ref}`Flow Instrumentation <instrumenting-flow>` section.